Jeanno/neocache/DEVELOPER.md

 ## To start contributing
 1. Read https://github.com/Jeanno/neocache/discussions/1 to learn about the road map
-2. Start a discussion before writting any code to get clarification and consent.
+2. Start a discussion before writting any code to get clarification and alignment on the direction.
-  a.
-The discussion does not have to be long.
+    - The discussion does not have to be long.
 It can be iterated multiple times to get to its final form.
-3. Create a pull request
+4. Create a pull request
-4. The pull request might also need a few iterations.
+5. The pull request might also need a few iterations.
-5. Accepted
+6. Accepted

 ### Code Style